-- B. Scope of Project(s) and Criteria for Scoring: Applicants must provide information related to each component listed below.
-This information may also be inserted into your Agreement if selected to provide services. - 1.
-Requirements: In order to be eligible for consideration, your application must first meet the four requirements below. - 1.
-Serve Bloomington, Edina, or Richfield residents. - 2.
-Serve community members representing the local BIPOC community (32% of Bloomington, 14% of Edina, or 34% of Richfield, respectively), as well as one or more of the following groups: the LGBTQ+ community, people with disabilities, or people of low socioeconomic status. - 3.
+B. Scope of Project(s) and Criteria for Scoring: Applicants must provide information related to each component listed below.
+This information may also be inserted into your Agreement if selected to provide services.

+1. Requirements: In order to be eligible for consideration, your application must first meet the four requirements below.

+- 1. Serve Bloomington, Edina, or Richfield residents. - Serve community members representing the local BIPOC community (32% of Bloomington, 14% of Edina, or 34% of Richfield, respectively), as well as one or more of the following groups: the LGBTQ+ community, people with disabilities, or people of low socioeconomic status. - 3.
 The organization must have a racial equity or inclusion policy (include with application); individual applicants are exempt from this requirement. - 4.
 Applicant fully completes all sections of funding request document.

-Does your request for funding apply to residents of the City of Bloomington, Edina, or Richfield?

-2Yes

-Does your organization or project serve BIPOC communities, as well as one or more of the following groups: LGBTQ+, people with disabilities, or people of low socioeconomic status?
+Does your request for funding apply to residents of the City of Bloomington, Edina, or Richfield? ☑Yes ☑No. Your application will not be considered for funding.
+Does your organization or project serve BIPOC communities, as well as one or more of the following groups: LGBTQ+, people with disabilities, or people of low socioeconomic status? ☑Yes (Target group is identified in application) ☑No. Your application will not be considered for funding.
 Does your organization have a racial equity or inclusion policy?
-(Individuals do not need to have a racial equity or inclusion policy)
+(Individuals do not need to have a racial equity or inclusion policy) ☑Yes (attach to application)☑No. Your application will not be considered for funding.

-Have you fully d ompleted the Project Budget spreadsheet?
+Have you fully completed the Project Budget spreadsheet?